 > Planned action

-, that is, errors leading to the (probably, partial) inaccessibility of an album on a tag-sorting player.
-Taghycardia corrects such errors automatically whenever possible.
-The program considers the following errors as critical:
+, that is, errors leading to the (possibly, partial) inaccessibility of an album on a tag-sorting player.
+Taghycardia fixes such errors automatically whenever possible.
+The program considers the following errors critical:

-Album/Artist empty: A track is missing the Album or Artist field in the tag, which leads either to placing such track in an "untitled" folder on a player or to the track being inaccessible as part of the album on an iPod/iPhone.
-When you press Apply changes, taghycardia fills in the missing tag fields.
+A track lacks the Album or Artist field in the tag, which leads either to placing such track in an "untitled" folder on a player or to the track being inaccessible as part of the album on an iPhone/iPad/other iOS device.
+When you click Apply changes

 This means the tags of the tracks in a folder have no Track Number field, or the field is incorrectly formatted, or the numbers are inconsistent (say, some numbers are missing or out of order).
-In those cases a tag-sorting player lists the tracks of the album in a wrong order.
-To fix this, taghycardia looks if the correct numbers are present in the file names of the tracks.
+When this is the case, a tag-sorting player lists the tracks of an album in a wrong order.
+To fix this, taghycardia looks if correct numbers are present in the file names of the tracks.
 If they are, then after the Apply changes

-Also, look for the brown diagnostic messages:
+Also, look for the brown diagnostic messages: -- Ok

--- Compilation detected means all the tracks in a folder have the same Album name, but differing Artist names.
+means all the tracks in a folder have the same Album name, but differing Artist names.
 If you have the correspondent settings

 > Rewrite id3 tags -> Artist :: Album :: Year